 The class will then bow to the front / shomen of the dojo (“shomen-ni-rei”), and then to the sensei (“sensei-ni-rei”).
 Some dojos will add other bows (e.g., to senior instructors, or to the group).
 The bows could be performed standing up or, more traditionally, in seiza – a kneeling position.
 For seiza, the entire class kneels down (usually starting with the sensei, then most senior student, and then going down the line) by bringing the left knee down first and then the right knee.
 Hands rest comfortably on the thighs.
 To bow in seiza, reach your left palm forward to the floor, then your right palm, and bow your head.
 Return to the kneeling position by reversing the motion.

 There may also be a period of mediation (mokuso 黙想 which literally means “silent thoughts”) at the beginning and end of class.
-We will discuss the proper way to mediate in a separate article.
-Whether you mediate or not, you should strive to dedicate your martial arts training time to training, and put away any extraneous thoughts during class.
+We will discuss the proper way to meditate in a separate article.
+Whether you meditate or not, you should strive to dedicate your martial arts training time to training, and put away any extraneous thoughts during class.
 This will maximize what you get back from your training.
 Calming your mind also teaches you to focus, all the while reducing your stress level.

 When the series of bows completes, the sensei will rise, and then the rest of the class will rise.

 The closing etiquette of a karate class is similar to the etiquette of its opening, with the addition of a possible recital of the dojo precepts (Dojo Kun) – the “rules” of training.
 Those may differ from style to style.
 For example, the Dojo Kun of Goju-Ryu Karate are the following:

 - Hitotsu: Be humble and polite